Sylvexia/personal_research/10-15 Personal Research.md

 		```
 # Universal Posit Wrapper verification and 2's complement issue

-- In universal library, the negative is 2's complement for bit except the sign bit compare to standard
+- In universal library, the negative is 2's complement except the sign bit compare to standard
 	- We must comply with posit standard at MLIR side, hence we need to deal with the issue in the posit wrapper.
 	- Code snippet:
 		```cpp